romkey/circremote/docker/README.md

 The Docker image includes:
 - **circup**: CircuitPython dependency management tool
   - Automatically installed and available for circremote to use
+  - Cache directory created with proper permissions for the circremote user
   - Cache is persisted via volume mount for faster installations
   - Can be configured via circremote's `-u` option or config file